 Academic Affairs, Student Affairs, Economic Development, and the Institutional Effectiveness Divisions are responsible for these evaluations/surveys.
 The Institutional Research Coordinator is responsible for administering most evaluations/surveys, for compiling most evaluation/survey results, and for writing results reports.
 Findings are used during the evaluation of programs, functional units, and the College.
 Customer evaluation findings are continuously reviewed and action is taken as needed.

-Personnel at SRTC are evaluated annually in March through May.
-During the evaluation, a review is made of the unit/program Annual Assessment Plan, Annual Budget Plan, individual staff development plan, and, if appropriate, customer evaluations, as well as other evaluation and/or outcome assessment findings.
+Full-time and part-time personnel at SRTC are evaluated periodically throughout the year based on their hire date.
+New full-time hires receive a Performance Plan within 45 days of hire.
+Each full-time faculty and staff member has an interim evaluation at the six-month review and an annual review at the anniversary of their hire date.
+All part-time faculty are evaluated at every fall semester by the Academic Dean for their respective program.
+For all full-time faculty and staff, during the evaluation, a review is made of the unit/program Annual Assessment Plan, Annual Budget Plan, individual staff development plan, and, if appropriate, customer evaluations, as well as other evaluation and/or outcome assessment findings.
 Personnel design staff development activities and plans for the coming year based on evaluations, which is then approved by their supervisor after evaluations.
 Following evaluations, personnel develop Staff Development Plans with activities for the coming year that are based on evaluations.
 Staff Development Plans are approved by supervisors.

 - Research and Data